aosabook/500lines/template-engine/chapter.md

 literal.

 Expressions in `{{ ... }}` are computed, converted to strings, and added to the result.
-Dots in the expression are handled by the `dot` function passed into our function, because the meaning of the dotted expressions depends on the data in the context: it could be attribute access or item access, and it could be a callable.
+Dots in the expression are handled by the `do_dots` function passed into our function, because the meaning of the dotted expressions depends on the data in the context: it could be attribute access or item access, and it could be a callable.

 The logical structures `{{ if ... }}` and `{{ for ... }}` are converted into
 Python conditionals and loops in a relatively straightforward way.